-When entering a new driver referral code, there are a few important terms to note:
+When claiming an earnings guarantee, there are a few important terms to note:

-- New drivers will need to fulfill some basic requirements.
+- New drivers will need to fulfill some basic bonus requirements.
 These include:

 - Giving a certain amount of rides (varies by city)